Improve Efficiency by Opening Lines of Communication Between Your TMS and WMS

 Effective communication between a TMS and a WMS allows people within the supply chain to maximize productivity, obtain even greater visibility and improve the process of moving goods.
 And collaboration between all supply chain parties increases the ability to plan and execute shipments.
 That’s because, with the right information, shippers and 3PL providers can make better decisions.

 When you can clearly see what is happening in the supply chain and when, you set yourself up for operational success.
-“I can think of a few high-profile instances in the news recently where companies in the food and automotive sectors would have greatly benefitted from greater visibility into their supply chains,” said Andy Moses, senior vice president of sales and solutions for Penske Logistics.
+“I can think of a few high-profile instances in the news recently where companies in the food and automotive sectors would have greatly benefitted from greater visibility into their supply chains,” said Andy Moses, senior vice president of solutions and sales strategy for Penske Logistics.

 Technology bridges the gap